Oasis Design logo You are here: Home > Ecological systems design > Consulting

 Site assessment

-Assess site features and make recommendations for water supply, wastewater reuse/ treatment, legal compliance, siting of structures and gardens, privacy, scan maps or aerial photos to make brainstorming maps, etc.
+Assess site features and make recommendations for water supply, wastewater reuse/ treatment, permit compliance, siting of structures and trees, privacy, with deliverables of a narrative, maps, and spreadsheet with calculations.

-Typically one to three days work, including a site visit or off-site review ofSite Evaluation Form information from client.
+Typically a few to several days work, depending on the complexity of the site, including a site visit or off-site review ofSite evaluation forminformation from client.

 Design water or wastewater system